wzslr321/flutter_guide/README.md

 ---

 <b> Table of Contents </b>
-* Introduction text
+* Introduction
   * Before start
   * Terminal commands
   * What are Stateless and Stateful widgets
   * How to use iOS-style widgets
 * Widgets
-  * Table of widgets is located below the table of contents
+  * Table of most useful widgets is located below the Introduction
 * Packages usage
   * Pubspec.yaml file description
   * pub.dev usage